How many different methods have you tried to get rid of the roaches that have infested your home and are stubborn enough

-The roaches are stubborn as hell and one of the ways to get rid of these roaches is to use boric acid that is exceptionally toxic to the roaches.
-The boric acid is found in 20 mule team borax that is a chemical pesticide used in the household by the owners for a long time to effectively kill these roaches.
+The roaches are stubborn as hell, and one way to get rid of these roaches is to use boric acid that is exceptionally toxic to the roaches.

 So, in simple words, you can say that 20 Mule Team Borax has the necessesary ingredients to effectively kills cockroaches.

 Borax Roach Bait Recipes